kkrt-labs/kakarot/docs/general/kakarot_components.md

 4. Deploy Blockhash Registry

-5. Store the addresses of the account and blockhash registry contracts in kakarot core using `set_account_registry` and `set_blockhash_registry` respectively.
+5. Store the addresses of the account and blockhash registry contracts in Kakarot core using `set_account_registry` and `set_blockhash_registry` respectively.
 This is required for Kakarot to access the functionality of the registries.